 - Unless there is a threat of severe weather, Tour de Nash is a rain-or-shine event.
 We’ll be having fun in the sun or riding through some puddles!

 - Roads will be open but there will be security along the route at major intersections to help you cross safely.

 - Please obey all traffic laws.
 Watch this video to learn how to safely bike on city streets.

-- There will be four total rest stops along the route:
+There will be four rest stops along the route:

-- Each rest stop will have a tent with water, snacks, volunteers to help answer questions, portalet, and hand sanitizer.
-Please wear a mask when social distancing is not possible.
+- Each rest stop will have a tent with refreshments, snacks, volunteers to help answer questions, bathroom facilities, hand sanitizer, first aid kits, and basic bike maintenance tools and supplies.

 - Markers spray painted pink on the roadway will indicate turn by turn directions.

 - Please be cautious of road hazards.
 You may encounter gravel, XFinity/Google fiber ruts in the road, potholes and other hazards along the way.
 Please take caution when biking.